Summer science-writing internship for undergraduates

 What we look for: Demonstrated writing ability and an interest in science.
 Other aspects of your application have a bearing, but your writing samples — stories and articles published in newspapers or magazines or written for class — weigh most heavily in our decision.

 Application deadlines: Applications must be filled out online (see How to Apply below for instructions and links) and must be received on or before Friday, March 6, 2015.

 Please complete these three steps:

 - Fill out the online application for Argonne's Student Research Participation Program.
 Under "Projects," select "121-CEPA-1: JOURNALISM AND PUBLIC RELATIONS OPPORTUNITIES."
-Skip the "References" section of the application; instead use the recommendation forms under step 3 below.
+Skip the "References" section of the application; instead submit two letters of recommendation, per step 3 below.

 - Mail, email or fax three writing samples to Lisa Reed, Communications, Education & Public Affairs, Argonne National Laboratory, 9700 S. Cass Ave., Argonne, IL 60439-4845.
 E-mail email@example.com.
 Fax 630-252-3193.